The Restructuring Review: Luxembourg

 Taking and enforcing financial collateral, set-off and netting

 The amended law of 5 August 2005 on financial collateral arrangements (the Collateral Law), implementing Directive 2002/47/EC of the European Parliament and of the Council of 6 June 2002 on financial collateral arrangements, provides exceptional protection to collateral takers in the case of reorganisation or winding up of the collateral giver.
-In substance, where a financial collateral arrangement (i.e., pledge agreement, transfer of title for security purposes agreement, repurchase agreement and fiduciary transfer agreement) is subject to the Collateral Law, Luxembourg insolvency provisions (where the collateral giver is in Luxembourg) or foreign law insolvency provisions (where the collateral giver is not in Luxembourg) are not applicable, thus enabling the collateral taker to enforce its rights, notwithstanding the reorganisation or winding up of the collateral giver.27
+In substance, when a financial collateral arrangement (i.e., pledge agreement, transfer of title for security purposes agreement, repurchase agreement or fiduciary transfer agreement) is subject to the Collateral Law, Luxembourg law insolvency provisions (when the collateral giver is in Luxembourg) or foreign law insolvency provisions (where the collateral giver is not in Luxembourg) are not applicable, thus enabling the collateral taker to enforce its rights, notwithstanding the reorganisation or winding up of the collateral giver.24

-Under the Collateral Law, set-off and netting arrangements (under which the parties agree to set off their mutual obligations) with respect to claims or financial instruments are also enforceable, notwithstanding the existence of Luxembourg or foreign reorganisation or winding-up proceedings initiated against the defaulting party.
+Under the Collateral Law, set-off and netting arrangements (under which the parties agree to set off their mutual obligations) in respect of claims or financial instruments are also enforceable, notwithstanding the existence of Luxembourg or foreign reorganisation or winding-up proceedings initiated against the defaulting party.

 Duties of directors of companies in financial difficulties

-As a general principle, the directors of a Luxembourg company are not liable for the debts incurred by that company.28 However, the directors' general duty is to perform their duties in the best interests of the company, and they may be held liable if they failed to act in a prudent and diligent way and caused damages to the company (contractual liability) or to third parties (tort liability).
-In case of bankruptcy, the receiver, who represents both the company and the body of creditors, may initiate liability actions against the directors.29
+As a general principle, the directors of a Luxembourg company are not liable for the debts incurred by that company.26 However, the directors' general duty is to perform their duties in the best interests of the company, and they may be held liable if they failed to act in a prudent and diligent way and caused damages to the company (contractual liability) or to third parties (tort liability).
+In cases of bankruptcy, the receiver, who represents both the company and the body of creditors, may initiate liability actions against the directors.27

 The amended law of 10 August 1915 on commercial companies (the Companies Law) includes specific provisions on the duties of directors of Luxembourg companies in financial difficulties.

-The main legal provisions dealing with the personal liabilities of directors in case of bankruptcy are laid down in the Commercial Code.
+The main legal provisions dealing with the personal liabilities of directors in cases of bankruptcy are laid down in the Commercial Code.

-If a director has contributed by a serious offence to the bankruptcy of the company, the court may declare that such director shall be prohibited from exercising directly or indirectly any commercial activity as well as any function of director, manager, auditor or any function implying the power to undertake obligations on behalf of a company.35
+If a director has contributed by a serious offence to the bankruptcy of the company, the court may declare that such a director shall be prohibited from exercising directly or indirectly any commercial activity, as well as any function of director, manager, auditor or any function implying the power to undertake obligations on behalf of a company.33

-Any director may be declared personally bankrupt in case of bankruptcy of a company if he or she has used the company to act in his or her personal interest; has used the company's assets as if they were his or her own; or has carried on, in his or her personal interest, any loss-making activity that would inevitably lead the company into bankruptcy.36 It makes no difference whether the director has been lawfully appointed by the company or has acted in such capacity.
+Any director may be declared personally bankrupt in cases of bankruptcy of a company if they have used the company to act in their own personal interest; have used the company's assets as if they were their own; or have carried on, in their own personal interest, any loss-making activity that would inevitably lead the company into bankruptcy.34 It makes no difference whether the director has been lawfully appointed by the company or has acted in such a capacity.

-The same liability applies in cases where one or several directors have misused their authority to continue any loss-making activity of the company, for their own personal benefit and without taking reasonable measures to avoid bankruptcy.
+The same liability applies in cases in which one or several directors have misused their authority to continue any loss-making activity of the company for their own personal benefit and without taking reasonable measures to avoid bankruptcy.

-The above rule not only applies to directors who are in office at the moment the company is declared bankrupt, but may also apply to any directors that have in the past contributed to the bankruptcy through their actions, and to lawfully appointed or to de facto directors.
+The above rule not only applies to directors who are in office at the moment the company is declared bankrupt but also may apply to any directors who have in the past contributed to the bankruptcy through their actions and to lawfully appointed or to de facto directors.

 Any payments made or transactions concluded by the management of the debtor, but not by the receiver, during the bankruptcy proceedings are null and void.

-Moreover, the Commercial Code provides for specific rules applicable to transactions entered into by a debtor who has been declared bankrupt during the hardening period or made to defraud the rights of creditors, regardless of the hardening period.
-These rules do not apply to financial collateral arrangements, and set-off and netting agreements subject to the Collateral Law.
+Moreover, the Commercial Code provides for specific rules applicable to transactions entered into by a debtor that has been declared bankrupt during the hardening period or made to defraud the rights of creditors, regardless of the hardening period.
+These rules do not apply to financial collateral arrangements and set-off and netting agreements subject to the Collateral Law.

 Transactions concluded during the hardening period

-Without prejudice to the arrangements subject to the Collateral Law, the following transactions are automatically null and void if concluded by the debtor during the hardening period or during the 10 days preceding the hardening period: any transaction pertaining to the transfer of assets without consideration or where the consideration received by the debtor is notably insufficient; any payment made in respect of debts that have not yet matured; any payment made by any other means than cash or trade bills in respect of matured debts; the creation of any contractual or judicial mortgage and the granting of any pledge on any asset of the debtor to secure pre-existing debts.37
+Without prejudice to the arrangements subject to the Collateral Law, the following transactions are automatically null and void if concluded by the debtor during the hardening period or during the 10 days preceding the hardening period: any transaction pertaining to the transfer of assets without consideration, or if the consideration received by the debtor is notably insufficient; any payment made in respect of debts that have not yet matured; any payment made by any other means than cash or trade bills in respect of matured debts; the creation of any contractual or judicial mortgage; and the granting of any pledge on any asset of the debtor to secure pre-existing debts.35

-The action seeking a declaration of invalidity or annulment of a transaction by the court may only be brought by the receiver, who represents the body of creditors.39
+The action seeking a declaration of invalidity or annulment of a transaction by the court may be brought only by the receiver, who represents the body of creditors.37

 Transactions made in violation of the rights of creditors, regardless of the hardening period